Skip to main content

 " Damn, this hurts!"

-" Then why you wore it in the first place?"
+" Then why did you wear it in the first place?"
 He chuckled.

 " Ranima made me."
 She frowned.

 He walked up to her, held her nose ring and took it off carefully, his eyes not leaving hers.
-Then without her saying he proceeded to the maangtika, earrings and necklace.
-She felt her stomach having a funny nervous feeling as he moved behind her and removed the pins from her hair, letting her hair open.
-Then he slid the hair to one side and kissed her bare neck making her gasp.
+Then, without her saying a word, he proceeded to the maangtika, earrings, and necklace.
+She felt her stomach having a funny, nervous feeling as he moved behind her and removed the pins from her hair, letting her hair fall open.
+Then he slid the hair to one side and kissed her bare neck, making her gasp.
 He smiled at it, as he saw her face turn red in the dim lights, as he moved back to face her and sat down on his knees.
 He removed her payals, then her Kamar bandh and stood up to remove her bangles one by one.
 Then kissed her hand.

 "I..."
 She managed a word as he put his hand on her lips.